nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### <a name="c-keyword"></a> Find collections by keyword (free text) search

 Keyword searches are case insensitive and support wild cards ? and *.
+There is a limit of 30 wild cards allowed in keyword searches.
+Within 30 wild cards, there's also limit on the max keyword string length.
+The longer the max keyword string length, the less number of keywords with wild cards allowed.

     curl "%CMR-ENDPOINT%/collections?keyword=alpha%20beta%20g?mma"